 Each road in the District is classified using a combination of destination (the link the road provides), the number of vehicles using it and the function of the road.
-The rules for the design and formation of roads, vehicular accessways, vehicle crossings and effects of adjoining land uses relate to the classification the road has in the road hierarchy.
+The rules for the design and formation of roads, vehicular vehicle accessways, vehicle crossings and effects of adjoining land uses relate to the classification the road has in the road hierarchy.
 The road hierarchy is listed in Part E, Appendix 7, this includes State highways, arterial Roads and collector roads.

-Roads classified as Strategic State Highways in the road hierarchy carry large volumes of traffic between destinations, often at high speeds.
-Due to the volume and speed of traffic, the function of Strategic Roads are highest in the roading hierarchy, they are required to accommodate connections of arterial roads, collector and local roads in a very controlled manner.
+Roads classified as Strategie State Highways in the road hierarchy carry large volumes of traffic between destinations, often at high speeds.
+Due to the volume and speed of traffic, the function of Strategie Roads are highest in the roading hierarchy, they are required to accommodate connections of arterial roads, collector and local roads in a very controlled manner.
 Due to the higher volume and speed of traffic, the function of State Highways to carry 'through' traffic takes precedence over other functions of these roads.
-Activities which may affect this function such as: property access; signs; car parking; and stock droving-bus stops need to be managed.
+Activities which may affect this function such as: property access; signs; car parking; and stock droving bus stops need to be managed.
+The Strategic Roads in Selwyn District include all state highways and major road links with Christehurch City.

-In most townships in the District, the speed limit on Strategic Roads State Highways and Arterial Roads is restricted to 70 km/hr or less and the adjacent urban activities will influence the road design, i.e. the need to cater for pedestrians, cyclists and public transport.
+In most townships in the District, the speed limit on Strategic Roads State Highways and Arterial Roads is restricted to 70 km/hr or less and the adjacent urban-activities will-influence the road-design, i.e. the need to cater for pedestrians, cyclists and public transport.
 Property access directly onto Strategic Roads State Highways or Arterial Roads may be allowed where the speed limit exceeds 70 km/hr, by granting resource consent.
-Consideration should be given to matters such as whether the property can have access from another road; the location of the vehicular accessway; and the number and type of vehicles using it.
+Consideration should be given to matters such as whether the property can have access from another road; the location of the vehicular-vehicle-accessway; and the number and type of vehicles-using it.
 The Plan recognises that multiple property access onto Strategic Roads State Highways already exists where the speed limit is 70 km/hr or less.